 While not exactly counted among the Mayan gods, Camazotz was sometimes merged with godly entities, like in the case of the Zotzilaha Chamalcan, the fire god of the K’iche’ (Quiche) Maya people of Guatemala.

 However, in Popol Vuh, Camazotz is the name attributed to humanoid bat-like creatures (or rather vampire-like entities or gods of death) that are downright dangerous and vicious – so much so that one of them lops off the head of a mortal hero, which is then played with, in a gruesome ball game.

 Interestingly enough, in terms of conventional zoology, all of the three known species of vampire bats are actually native to the New World.
 So, it really doesn’t come as a surprise that it is Mayan mythology that brings forth the legend of a mythical vampire creature.

 But the fascinating part is that Camazotz’s legend does have many similarities to the well-known vampire stories of the later eras.
 In that regard, some narratives do describe Camazotz as a purely evil entity with the sole aim to cause terror.

 Similarly, in the myths of the Zapotec people, who ruled over the Oaxaca region, in Mexico, circa 100 AD, bats were the harbingers of night, death, and sacrifice.
-This macabre association probably comes from the fact that the bats were known to inhabit the darker parts of caves around the cenotes.
+This macabre association probably comes from the fact that bats were known to inhabit the darker parts of caves around the cenotes.

-And such areas were considered as ‘portals’ or entry points to the mysterious underworld.
+And such areas were considered ‘portals’ or entry points to the mysterious underworld.
 Unsurprisingly, in some depictions, Camazotz was represented as holding a sacrificial knife in one hand and a human heart (or victim) in the other.